Perfect Dark: Campaign

 Perfect Dark features a campaign mode where a single player controls the game's protagonist, Joanna Dark, through a series of levels collected together into missions.
 In each level, the player must complete a set of objectives while opponents controlled by the game's artificial intelligence try to hinder the player's progress.
 Objectives generally require the recovery and use of high-tech gadgets like night-vision goggles or door decoders.
-The player has freedom as to how to approach encounters and many objectives can be completed in a nonlinear order.
+The player has freedom as to how to approach encounters, and many objectives can be completed in a nonlinear order.
 Stealth is an important element of the gameplay because the player can kill opponents without being seen or remain undetected by using disguises.
 If Joanna fails an objective or her health is fully depleted, the player must start the level again from the beginning.

 Each level can be played on three distinct difficulty settings.
 These affect aspects such as the number of objectives that must be completed, damage taken from opponents, the effectiveness of the game's optional aiming assistance, and the availability of ammunition and protective shields.
 Four bonus levels may be unlocked by completing the campaign on each difficulty setting and all the challenges in the firing range.
 Some of these bonus levels allow the player to assume the role of a different character.
 If all the levels have been completed on the highest difficulty, an additional setting becomes available, allowing the player to customise various aspects of the game's opponents, such as their health, aiming accuracy, and the damage they inflict.
 The player may unlock cheats by completing levels within a certain time limit.

-The campaign includes a co-operative mode, allowing either two players, or one player and up to four computer-controlled bots, to tackle a level together.
+The campaign includes a co-operative mode, allowing either two players or one player and up to four computer-controlled bots, to tackle a level together.
 If two players play, the game splits the screen horizontally or vertically.
-Options such as friendly fire can be disabled and only one player is required to survive a level.
-A "Counter-Operative" mode is included, allowing one player to play a level as Joanna while another takes the role of an opponent while attempting to stop her.
+Options such as friendly fire can be disabled, and only one player is required to survive a level.
+A "Counter-Operative" mode is included, allowing one player to play a level as Joanna while another takes the role of an opponent attempting to stop her.
 The player-controlled opponent has less health than Joanna but will reappear as another opponent when defeated.
 The opposing player may choose to take control of another opponent at any time by swallowing a suicide pill.